 Lanlivery is known for its welcome and friendly atmosphere where children's wellbeing and happiness is our key priority.
 We take great care to provide a happy, safe environment where children feel secure to play, have fun, explore, experiment, develop confidence and curiosity, and learn.

 We are situated in a small village and many of our children attend from neighbouring towns and villages, including: Lostwithiel, Par, Bodmin, St Austell and Fowey.
 We have just under 80 children in school, ranging from 2-11 years.
-Our location lends itself wonderfully to outdoor learning, with our beautiful school behind the school grounds, and many of our topics and activities are linked to our proximity to farms, mines and moors.
+Our location lends itself wonderfully to outdoor learning, with our beautiful forest school behind the school grounds, and many of our topics and activities are linked to our proximity to farms, mines and moors.

 We have strong links with the community and are always looking for ways to enhance learning and the experiences we offer the children in school.